Cs0ki/Neonium/README.md

 Neonium is licensed under the LGPLv3 License.
 For more information, see the [LICENSE](LICENSE) file.

 ---
-Thank you for supporting Neonium!
-Your contributions and feedback are invaluable in making this mod even better! 💖
+Thank you for supporting Neonium! 💖